McMasterAI/isolate/notebooks/README.md

-# MacAI-Projects-Template
+# Isolate - Notebooks
-This is the template repo for Mac AI Project Teams.
+This is the README for the Isolate project notebooks.